-Car-rental fees are not exorbitant in Greece, on par with those in North America, and gasoline, while expensive by U.S. standards, is a bargain compared to prices in Western Europe.
+Car rental fees are not exorbitant in Greece, on par with those in North America, and gasoline, while expensive by U.S. standards, is comparable to prices in Western Europe.

-Accounting for the perils, not surprisingly, are bad roads (often narrow, poorly surfaced, and full of hairpin turns and blind corners) and bad drivers (who speed and are often reckless and aggressive behind the wheel).
+Accounting for the perils, not surprisingly, are bad roads (often narrow, poorly surfaced, and full of hairpin turns and blind corners) and bad, reckless drivers (who speed and are often aggressive behind the wheel).